JingYao-OPTICS2023/JingYao-OPTICS2023.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Optics, Dalian University of Technology, 2026 (expected)
+* M.S. in Instrument Science and Technology🔬, Dalian University of Technology, 2026 (expected)
-* B.S. in Robotics, Beijing University of Chemical Technology, 2023
+* B.S. in Robotics🤖, Beijing University of Chemical Technology, 2023

 Work experience
 ======